mesolitica/transformers-openai-api/README.md

 # chatui-streaming-api

-Custom streaming API for https://github.com/huggingface/chat-ui using FastAPI and Vanilla bitsandbytes HuggingFace Transformers, because you just don't care about speed.
+OpenAI compatibility using FastAPI and Vanilla bitsandbytes HuggingFace Transformers, because you just don't care about speed.

 ## how-to local API